RichardLitt/birdinginvermont.com/src/nfc-species/cawa.md

 When describing this call in comments on an NFC checklist, try and add as many salient notes as possible and refer to this page for justification.
 If there are any species which seem similar, please get in touch so we can add them here.
 The intent here is to have a full list of differences for each possible similar call.

-All notes for species are coming from Evans (2002), unless where noted.
+All notes for species are coming from Evans and O'Brien (2002), unless where noted.

 The most similar species is the sister species _Cardellina pusilla_, or Wilson's Warbler, and the more distantly related Common Yellowthroat.

-##### Wilson's Warbler (Evans 2002, Pieplow 2017)
+##### Wilson's Warbler (Evans and O'Brien 2002, Pieplow 2017)

-Evans (2002) notes here are based on five samples, which may be a small sample size for analysis.
+Evans and O'Brien (2002) notes here are based on five samples, which may be a small sample size for analysis.

 - **Duration:** Shorter, at 15.9-37.5 (27.5) mS. Some overlapping on the longer end.
 - **Regularity:** "An initial steeply rising section followed by an equally steep descending section creating an inverted "V".
 In some cases there was an additional variable rising section.
 Presumed Wilson's nocturnal calls were typically longer and more often showed a rising section at the end of the call."
-(Evans 2002).
+(Evans and O'Brien 2002).
 Note that this lacks the initial dip of a CAWA.
 - **Directionality:** Variable.
 - **Bandedness:** Single or partially double.
 - **Frequency range:** 4.4-8.8 (5.4-7.9) kHz.
 CAWA can be deeper than this.